 Amy: Friends asked, “Are you worried it won’t be the same in person?” but deep down, I knew we had nothing to be afraid of.
 The trip to was the thing of movies.
 We ended our countdown with a number zero, and the rest was history.
 Trips back and forth lasted for half a year until I decided to make the jump and move to Chicago.
 Life only got better from here.
 Well, besides the cold, cold weather…

 We’re both artists and designers by trade, so I knew my proposal had to be a creative one.
 Jen and I had a trip planned to Zion National Park in Utah.
 I brought my video camera along to document the trip.
 During the weekend, I kept planting the seed that there was this overlook we HAD to see.
 On our last day in the park, we began our short hike, camera on and ring in my pocket.
 We made it to the perfect spot, and while she was busy shooting photos, I framed up the shot.
 I asked for a cameo, we stood there for a moment’s wave, then I made the move.
 She was so surprised, and I was so excited to finally be asking that we both just cried.
 I sobbed out the question, and she nodded.
 It was the perfect moment created with the perfect girl.
 It felt like fairytales do come true.

 We’re getting married in September this year and are looking forward to the big day!

-Meet Photographer A Klass: As a Chicago-based freelance photographer, Andrew specializes in craft beverage and product photography.
-He strives to bring his clients a wider customer base by highlighting the strengths of their products whilst creating a visual environment that draws the viewer in.
-His work has been featured in Daily Coffee News, The Chicagoist and The Coffee Compass.
-View some of his work and interviews there as he continues to grow as one of the prominent beverage photographers in the Midwest.
+Meet Photographer A Klass: As a Chicago-based freelance photographer, A specializes in craft beverage and product photography.
+They strive to bring their clients a wider customer base by highlighting the strengths of their products whilst creating a visual environment that draws the viewer in.
+Their work has been featured in Daily Coffee News, The Chicagoist and The Coffee Compass.
+View some of their work and interviews there as they continue to grow as one of the prominent beverage photographers in the Midwest.